Alfresco/docs-alfresco/content-accelerator/latest/configure/alfresco-audit-configuration/index.md

   * Check in/out and cancel
   * Versioning

-This post will show you how to configure the Alfresco-access audits and send them to the ocAudit application so they will be accessible by ACA and the Alfresco Share dashlet
+This page will walk through how to configure the Alfresco-access audits and send them to the ocAudit application so they will be accessible by ACA and the Alfresco Share dashlet

-In order for these configuration to take effect you must ensure that audits are enabled in alfresco.
-You can enable audit by adding `audit.enabled = true` to the alfresco-global.properties file.
+In order for these configurations to take effect you must ensure that audits are enabled in alfresco.
+You can enable audit by adding `audit.enabled = true` to the `alfresco-global.properties` file.

 ## Configuring Alfresco-Access Audits
 ### Configuring the oc-audit.xml